-The following list is offered to provide the Curriculum Approval Committee/accrediting bodies with an indication of the type and level of information students may be expected to consult.
+The following list is offered to provide the validators / accrediting bodies with an indication of the type and level of information students may be expected to consult.
 As such, its currency may wane during the life span of the module specification.
 However, as indicated above, CURRENT advice on readings will be available via other more frequently updated mechanisms.